shortstheory/dtn-unetstack/README.md

             case SUCCESS_PDU:
                 //delete our own copy.
 Though for now we are dealing with link level
                 // so this may not be needed
+                def successfulId = pduData.id;
                 break;
             case FAILURE_PDU:
-                // not sure what to do here.
-Again, not used for the time being break;
+                // not sure what to do here. used when a message for my node expires def failedId = pduData.id;
+                break;
             }